List of Tracey Takes On... characters: Hope Finch

 Age 19.
 Hope is an idealistic college student.
-She attends Sweetbriar College, where she resides in Margaret Sanger Hall.
+She attends Sweet Briar College, where she resides in Margaret Sanger Hall.
 She's a virgin, and although not currently a lesbian, she's "young and impressionable".

 Rayleen Gibson

 Age 34 (approximated by the wear on her back molars).
 Rayleen is an Australian "stuntwoman to the stars".
-When she was a child, she was lost on a family camping trip, and until the age of ten, was raised by dingoes.
+When she was a child, she was lost on a family camping trip and, until the age of ten, was raised by dingoes.
 She eventually met up with a woman (Olivia Newton-John) who saw to her education and put her in touch with film producers.
 She went on to marry Mitch Gibson (Danny Woodburn), a little person.
 Rayleen and Mitch own and run Aged Animal Actors Home (or A.A.A.H.), for retired animal actors.

 Birdie Godsen

 Age 42.
-Birdie is a Right-wing devout Christian fundamentalist homemaker.
+Birdie is a right-wing devout Christian fundamentalist homemaker.
 Her husband Robert is a tobacco industry executive.
 Birdie homeschools their seven children to prevent them from being exposed to multicultural programs and teaches them subjects that in her words will actually be useful to them in their daily lives: reading, writing, arithmetic, religion, marksmanship and taxidermy.
 The family lives on Dan Quayle Drive in a 'graceful gated community' in Atlanta, Georgia.
 Birdie is aunt to Chris Warner.
 She has a twin brother, Sandy, who runs a "homosexual deprogramming center", Straight Ways.
 In her spare time, Birdie sells Militia M'Lady products, attends a "We Hate Hillary" club, and looks out for black government helicopters flying overhead with weaponry in her backyard to shoot them down if need be.

 Linda Granger

 Age varies.
 Linda is an actress, singer, and author.
 She starred as the character Vicki Starr in the hit 1970s television series V.I.P.
 Lounge.
-She has a tell-all autobiography, I'm Still Here!!
-My Lifelong Battle with Alcoholism, Disease, and Personal Misfortune, which details her battles with drugs, alcoholism, cancer, and eating disorders.
+She authored a tell-all autobiography, I'm Still Here!!
+My Lifelong Battle with Alcoholism, Disease, and Personal Misfortune, which details her battles with substance abuse, alcoholism, cancer, and eating disorders.
 Linda is also a recovering sex addict.
-She has one child, a daughter named Marmalade (Kristin Dattilo), who she secretly gave up for adoption (to sustain her public image) and then later re-adopted.
+She has one child, a daughter named Marmalade (Kristin Dattilo), whom she secretly gave up for adoption to sustain her public image and subsequently re-adopted.
 Marmalade's father is unknown.
-Linda's closet allies are her manager, Candy Casino (Seymour Cassel), and her "solid homosexual fanbase".
+Linda's closest allies are her manager, Candy Casino (Seymour Cassel), and her "solid homosexual fanbase".